 "Mosquitoes and other vectors, including but not limited to ticks, Africanized Honey Bees, rats, fleas, and flies, continue to be a source of human suffering, illness, death and a public nuisance in California and around the world.
 Adequately funded mosquito and vector control, monitoring and public awareness programs are the best way to prevent outbreaks of West Nile Virus and other diseases borne by mosquitoes and other vectors."
-9

-Also, the Legislature, in Health and Safety Code Section 2001(b)(3), finds that:
+Also, the Legislature, in Health and Safety Code Section 2001(b)(3), finds that: "The protection of Californians and their communities against the discomforts and economic effects of vector borne diseases is an essential public service that is vital to public health, safety, and welfare."

-9 Assembly Concurrent Resolution 52, chaptered April 1, 2003
+Assembly Concurrent Resolution 52, chaptered April 1, 2003

-7 Riesen William K. (2008).
+&lt;sup>7 Riesen William K. (2008).
 Delinquent Mortgages, Neglected Swimming Pools, and West Nile Virus, California.
 Emerging Infectious Diseases.
 Vol. 14(11).

-8 By reducing the risk of disease and increasing the safety of property, the Services will materially increase the usefulness and desirability of certain properties in the Assessment Area.
+&lt;sup>8 By reducing the risk of disease and increasing the safety of property, the Services will materially increase the usefulness and desirability of certain properties in the Assessment Area.